Sovietaced/Hashbros-coin/README.md

 After installing coin for server...

 Start the daemon, it should fail but will create some folders.
-Then set up the binary and start getting blocks, also make a new wallet for stratum
+Then set up the binary and start getting blocks, also make a new wallet for stratum. <coin>d being the coin name appended by a "d", meaning the daemon.

     `<coind>d`
     `cp <coin>d /usr/bin/`